 SBS/AHT is the name given to a form of physical child abuse that occurs when an infant or small child is violently shaken and/or there is trauma to the head.
 Shaking may last only a few seconds but can result in severe injury or even death.
-According to NC Child Care Rule (10A NCAC 09 .0608), each child care facility licensed to care for children up to five years of age shall develop and adopt a policy to prevent SBS/AHT.
+According to North Carolina Child Care Rule (child care centers, 10A NCAC 09 .0608, family child care homes, 10A NCAC 09 .1726), each child care facility licensed to care for children up to five years of age shall develop and adopt a policy to prevent SBS/AHT.